statlab905/website905/content/event/rl/index.md

   country: China

 summary: We cover selected topics Reinforcement Learning.
-abstract: 'Our seminar mainly focuses on the book ``Reinforcement Learning: An Introduction".
+abstract: Our seminar mainly focuses on the book "Reinforcement Learning :An Introduction".
 We the basic parts of Reinforcement Learning, including Multi Armed Bandit, Thompson Sampling, Markov Decision Process, Monte Carlo Methods, Temporal-Difference Learning, On-policy Approximations and Policy Gradient Methods.
-We not only present the Theory of the methods in our seminar, but also use some experiment to illustrate our method.'
+We not only present the Theory of the methods in our seminar, but also use some experiment to illustrate our method.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '9:30-11:30am, Tuesday, 2022 Spring'
+#date: '9:30am-11:30am, Tuesday, 2022 Spring'
 # date_end: '2030-06-01T15:00:00Z'
-all_day: false
+#all_day: false

 # Schedule page publish date (NOT talk date).
 publishDate: '2017-01-01T00:00:00Z'